Using a Single-Parity-Check to Reduce the Guesswork of Guessing Codeword Decoding: Introduction

 \section{Introduction}

 Forward error correction decoding algorithms that can function with any code construction have been a focus of research in recent years.
 Such decoding strategies primarily rely on sequentially querying the impact of putative noise on hard-decision symbols.
-Noise effect guesswork over the entire received symbol vector, as in GRAND \cite{Duffy19}, supports decoding any code that has an efficient codebook membership test, including binary linear codes \cite{An21}, nonlinear codes \cite{cohen2023aes}, codes in higher-order fields, and codes based on length constraints \cite{ozaydin2022grand}, in both hard and soft detection settings.
-Soft detection informed noise effect queries on the message section of a systematic linear code forms the basis of development of GCD \cite{ma2024guessing,zheng2024universal}, which supports arbitrary linear code structures.
+Noise effect guesswork over the entire received symbol vector, as in Guessing Random Additive Noise Decoding (GRAND) \cite{Duffy19}, enables the decoding of any code that has an efficient codebook membership test, and has been demonstrated on code structures including binary linear codes \cite{An21}, nonlinear codes \cite{cohen2023aes}, codes in higher-order fields, and codes based on length constraints \cite{ozaydin2022grand}, in both hard and soft detection settings.
+Soft detection informed noise effect queries on the message section of a linear code with a systematic parity check matrix forms the basis of development of Guessing Codeword Decoding (GCD) \cite{ma2024gcd,zheng2024universal}, which supports arbitrary binary linear code structures.

-GRAND operates by guessing noise effects in decreasing order of likelihood based on statistical knowledge of the channel or soft information, as they impact the hard-decision demodulation of the received signal.
+GRAND operates by guessing noise effects in decreasing order of likelihood based on statistical knowledge of the channel or soft information.
 Each noise effect is inverted against the received signal according to the channel model, and the codebook is checked for the resulting putative transmission.
 If the putative transmission is a valid codeword, because noise sequences were generated in decreasing likelihood order, then the first codeword generated in this manner is the \ac{ML} codeword.
-Similarly, a list of codewords generated in this way will also be ordered by decreasing likelihood.
+Similarly, a list of codewords generated in this way will also be ordered by decreasing likelihood \cite{abbas2021listgrand}.

-GCD operates by guessing noise effects as inverted from the information set of the codeword, usually the message bits of a systematic code.
-The resulting putative message sequence is re-encoded by the receiver to determine the total likelihood of the information set corresponding to the guessed noise effect.
-When the likelihood cost of a putative message noise effect outweighs the likelihood cost of the best codeword noise effect already found, guesswork can be stopped.
-Then the most likely codeword already found can be output as the \ac{ML} decoding.
-GCD leverages the efficient encoding feature of codes with linear structure to reduce guesswork.
+GCD operates by guessing noise effects as inverted from a pre-selected information set of the codeword, e.g. the message bits of a systematic code.
+The resulting putative message noise effect is re-encoded by the receiver to determine the total likelihood of the information set corresponding to the guessed noise effect.
+When the likelihood cost of a putative message noise effect outweighs the likelihood cost of the best codeword noise effect already found, guesswork can be stopped \cite{taipale1991improvement,ma2024gcd,zheng2024universal} and the most likely codeword found so far can then be output as the \ac{ML} decoding.
+GCD leverages the efficient encoding feature of codes with binary linear structure to reduce guesswork.